Heber Jentzsch: Marriage and children

-Disappearance
+Disappearance and death

 After serving as a main spokesperson for Scientology throughout the 1980s and 1990s, Heber Jentzsch stopped making public appearances in the early 2000s.
 According to multiple sources, he was taken to "The Hole" at Gold Base around that time as part of a purge of senior executives within Scientology ordered by Miscavige.
 There, he and other inmates had to live in cramped conditions in a small office bungalow without beds or proper sanitary facilities.

 According to Karen de la Carriere, Jentzsch was able to visit their son Alexander for one day in 2010 and gave him a cellphone number to keep contact.
 Later that year Alexander found the cellphone number disconnected.
 This was supposedly the last time Alexander and Heber saw each other before Alexander's death in 2012.

 Over the years, there have been several instances of relatives trying to reach Heber Jentzsch and to verify his wellbeing.
 His brother, David Jentzsch, recalled speaking to Heber around 2002 and again in 2005 or 2006 where he revealed that his life had been threatened by Scientology and that he would be forbidden to leave.
 By 2012, he had been unable to contact Heber for a while.
 However, he had learned that his brother attended a memorial service for Alexander that year.
 In 2018, Heber's niece Tammy Clark received a letter in response to a birthday card supposedly written by him.
 Clark however questioned its authenticity.
 She then requested support by the local police at Gold Base to be able to verify her uncle's wellbeing.
 According to her account, the police first agreed but then went into Gold Base without her being present.
 A police report subsequently confirmed Heber Jentzsch to be present at Gold Base, seemingly being well but being supervised by a "full-time nurse" throughout the meeting.

 Scientology removed Jentzsch's biography from its website between 2009 and 2010 and now does not mention his name on any of their websites.

+Jentzsch died at a nursing home on October 25th 2025, at the age of 89.